Richard Coote, 1st Earl of Bellomont1

 M, #129532, b.
 1620, d.
 10 July 1683

-Richard Coote, 1st Lord Coote, Baron of Coloony was born in 1620.2 He was the son of Sir Charles Coote, 1st Bt. and Dorothea Cuffe.2 He married Mary St. George, daughter of Sir George St. George and Katherine Gifford.1 He died on 10 July 1683 at Christ Church, Dublin, County Dublin, Ireland.1 He was buried on 12 July 1683.3
+Richard Coote, 1st Lord Coote, Baron of Coloony was born in 1620.2 He was the son of Sir Charles Coote, 1st Bt. and Dorothea Cuffe.2 He married Mary St. George, daughter of Sir George St. George and Katherine Gifford.1 He died on 10 July 1683 at Christ Church, Dublin, County Dublin, IrelandG.1 He was buried on 12 July 1683.3

-Richard Coote, 1st Lord Coote, Baron of Coloony was a Commissioner in the precinct of Athlone for examining the 'Irish' delinquents.2 He gained the rank of Major in the service of the General Monck's Regiment of Horse.2 He was created 1st Lord Coote, Baron of Coloony, co.
-Sligo [Ireland] on 6 September 1660.1 He was invested as a Privy Counsellor (P.C.)
-[Ireland] in December 1660.2 He lived at Colooney, County Sligo, Ireland.2
+He was a Commissioner in the precinct of Athlone for examining the 'Irish' delinquents.2 He gained the rank of Major in the General Monck's Regiment of Horse.2 He was created 1st Lord Coote, Baron of Coloony, co.
+Sligo [Ireland] on 6 September 1660.1 He was appointed Privy Counsellor (P.C.)
+[Ireland] in December 1660.2 He lived at Colooney, County Sligo, IrelandG.2

 Child of Richard Coote, 1st Lord Coote, Baron of Coloony